mmesh/docs/docs/platform/monitoring/index.md

 ---
 title: "Monitoring"
-description: "mmesh has been designed to be simple, enjoyable and easy-to-use, and monitors the nodes out-of-the-box, with no configuration required."
+description: "mmesh monitors the nodes out-of-the-box, providing cpu, memory, disk and network usage statistics.
+We also provide alerts and integrate with PagerDuty and Slack."
 tags:
   - metrics
+  - integrations
+  - pagerduty
+  - slack
 ---

 # Monitoring